 This solution addresses bullet 2 (How to support interworking with 5PS) under KI#17(Migration and Interworking).
 The solution is complementary to the Solution 17.2.

-The solution consolidates input from S2-2600539.
+The solution consolidates input from solution 16.

 The solution assumes that the handovers from/to 5G and 6G are supported e.g. as described in solution 17.2.

-For fallback, it is proposed to follow a principle similar to 5GS-EPS interworking where the 6GS can trigger fallback when the 6GS detects that the UE is attempting to establish a QoS Flow for a voice service.
+For fallback, it is proposed to follow a principle similar to 5GS-EPS interworking where the 6GS can trigger fallback when the 6GS detects that the UE is attempting to establish a QoS Flow for a service.
 In this solution, any 5QI/QCI as configured in the source RAN that should be served by EPS or 5GS can be used to tigger a handover to the target network.

 This solution also proposes to support a fall-forward mechanism that is similar to fallback.
 Fall-forward can be triggered by the 5G network when the UE attempts to establish a QoS flow to a service (5QI/QCI) that is better served by 6G.